KilianKegel/toro-C-Library/README.md

 The main difference is, that **toro C Library** is build using the Visual Studio 2022 build environment, while "torito C Library" uses an UEFI EDK2 2016 build environment.

-Additions of a C Library function set won't be done for "torito C Library" but for its adult version **toro C Library** only.
+Additions of a C Library function set won't be done for "torito C Library" but for its grownup version **toro C Library** only.

 **toro C Library** is an implementation targeting the ANSI/ISO C Standard Library compatibility to create applications for different operating systems using